podium-lib/client/README.md

 When a resource is flagged as throwable and it throws an error the error will be an enriched [boom error object](https://github.com/hapijs/boom) with detailed information on what went wrong.

+The error object will reflect the http status code of the remote.
+In other words; if the remote responded with a 404, the `statusCode` in the error object will be 404.